Are you a patient?

-We help institutions, organizations, decision-makers and staff working in health care, research and social services to work differently (data management, data use, change management, working in partnerships) toward a common goal: achieving a Learning Health System in Quebec, along with the quintuple aim.
+We help institutions, organizations, decision-makers and staff working in health care, research and social services to manage data, transform data into knowledge, manage change and work as partners toward a common goal: achieving a Learning Health System in Québec, along with the quintuple aim.

 What is a Learning Health System (LHS)?

 It’s working in partnership and using science to improve management, care and services

 - It’s measuring, analyzing, taking action…and measuring again!